 New to Localist’s categorical tools?
 Start with our introductory guide: Intro to Classification

-The most common roadblock we see across our platforms is that filters lists are too long.
-The longer your list, the more likely it is that your users won’t be able to not just find events they’re interested in, but that they will also abandon your calendar all together.
+The most common roadblock we see across our platforms is that the Filters lists are too long.
+The longer your list, the more likely it is that your users won’t be able to not just find events they’re interested in, but that they will also abandon interacting with your calendar all together.

 - Be entirely viewable in a typical window size with as little additional scrolling as possible.

 The easiest way to work on trimming the excess is to remove what should not be a Filter in the first place.